Click on the dropdown button to translate.

 NOTE: Hair was shaved at least 30 days before final purification (The Jewish Encyclopedia).

-A dividing line was already drawn, between Jews who believed, and Gentiles who believed.
-Is this what Paul believed, or was this just James and other believing Jews?
+A dividing line was drawn, between Jews who believed, and Gentiles who believed.
+Is this what Paul believed?
+Is this what Christ wanted?
+Or was this just James and other believing Jews, trying to maintain the purity of the Temple?
+Or perhaps they were trying to avoid violent confrontation.

-The law required every Israelite male to be present in Jerusalem three times during the year for the Feasts.
-Paul had certainly NOT kept this law.
+The law required that every Israelite male be present in Jerusalem three times during the year, for the Feasts.
+Paul certainly had NOT kept this law.
 He stayed away from Jerusalem for 14 years (Gal.
 2:1).
+The Jews were watching the pilgrims at every Feast.
+If they spotted Paul, they would try to kill him.
+(And this happened!)

 A NEW COVENANT

 My focus in this study has been the “yoke of bondage” - which I believe IS the law.
+It is “the letter.”
 It is the law without the Spirit of Christ.
-Without the Spirit, the Law must be forced, which never brings a blessing, and certainly does not earn salvation for anyone.

 The prophet Jeremiah saw a day when the Ark of the Covenant will not be remembered or brought to mind.
 No one will need to consult the rules.
 The Ten Commandments will not be posted on a wall inside the New Jerusalem, because His law will be written in the hearts of His redeemed.
 We pray for that day!